santoshsahini19/big-data-analytics-using-spark/README.md

-# Big Data Analytics using Spark
+# Big Data Analytics using PySpark

 #### In this repository,
 - I work on big data analytics using Pyspark